Avoiding the Price of Adaptivity: Inference in Linear Contextual Bandits via Stability: Main results

 \begin{theorem} Suppose Assumptions~\ref{assn:noise}-\ref{assn:Q-bdd} are in force.
 Then, for $T \ge 4$, under the stepsize $\eta = \sqrt{\frac{\log K}{T K}}$ and tuning parameters $\epsilon = \frac{1}{KT}$ and $\lambda = \frac{\gamma_T}{\sqrt{T}}$, Algorithm~\ref{alg:penexp4-finite} satisfies

 \end{theorem}

 We prove Theorem~\ref{thm:regret} in Section~\ref{sec:regret-thm-proof}.
 Setting $\gamma_T = \sqrt{\log T}$ yields regret of order $O\!\left(\sqrt{T K \log(KT)}\right)$, matching minimax lower bounds up to logarithmic factors.
+The same choice balances the convergence rate in Theorem~\ref{thm:clt}, leading to a dimension-free Wald-type interval with logarithmic convergence.
 Thus, despite being explicitly regularized for inferential stability, the procedure retains the characteristic efficiency of the EXP4 family.